American Truck Simulator: Setting

+The game is set in a condensed 1:20-scaled version of the United States.
+At launch, the game started off with the U.S. states of California and Nevada.
+Arizona was released in June 2016 as a free update to all players.
+A number of other states have now been added as paid downloadable content.

-The game is currently set in a condensed 1:20-scaled version of the entire Western Contiguous and part of the South Central regions in the United States, expanded periodically by the developer through downloadable content.
-It currently features depictions of the western U.S. states of California, Nevada, Arizona, with New Mexico, Oregon, Washington, Utah, Idaho, Colorado, Wyoming, Montana and Texas available as DLCs.
-The game features 180 visitable cities, including most state capitals and major cities, as well as many thousands of miles worth of in-game roads.
-Currently, the player may travel as far north as Bellingham, Washington, as far south as Brownsville, Texas, as far west as Eureka, California, and as far east as Beaumont, Texas, assuming the player has all the states available to them.
-SCS have stated that most future map expansions, if not all, will be at additional cost.
+Combined with all downloadable map content, the game now covers the entire Western Contiguous and part of the South Central and Midwestern regions.
+Map expansions are available for New Mexico, Oregon, Washington, Utah, Idaho, Colorado, Wyoming, Montana, Texas, Oklahoma, Kansas, Nebraska, Arkansas, Missouri and Iowa as DLCs.
+Assuming the player has all the states available to them, the game features 240 visitable cities, including most state capitals and major cities, as well as many thousands of miles worth of in-game roads.
+Currently, the player may travel as far north as Bellingham, Washington, as far south as Brownsville, Texas, as far west as Eureka, California, and as far east as Cape Girardeau, Missouri.
+SCS has stated that most future map expansions, if not all, will be at additional cost.

-The modding community for American Truck Simulator have also created their own map extensions.
-The most popular of these extensions include cities in each state, Mexico, and Canada, though the majority of these maps, with some exceptions, are generally not as dense with roads as the base game nor regarded by the community as high quality or detailed.
-Some modded maps redo older sections of the map with their own areas, regarded as higher quality than the vanilla game.
-These old areas are generally considered to be out-of-date by the community, with lower design standards than SCS Software's map content with the exception of northern California and Las Vegas as of version 1.44.

-States

-The game started off at launch with the U.S. states of California and Nevada, and expanded from there, with Arizona being added in June 2016 as a free update.
-A number of other states like Utah have now been added as paid DLC:

 Development

 SCS Software announced the game on 6 September 2013.
 It was revealed at E3 in 2015.

 On 11 April 2014, SCS Software announced that there will be 100+ cities in the game once completed (not initially), and SCS released screenshots of the game.
 Truck brands included on American Truck Simulator so far are Kenworth, Peterbilt, Volvo, International Trucks, Western Star, Mack and Freightliner.
 More will follow; the only setback remains the licensing of trucks from their manufacturers.
 SCS plans to eventually include the entire contiguous United States, as long as the game continues to do well.
 On 26 January 2015, SCS Software published a one-hour video to YouTube of footage from early alpha of the game.
 On 18 December 2015, SCS Software announced the official release date for American Truck Simulator, 3 February 2016, on their blog.
 The game was released one day earlier instead.

 The game was released for PC-DVD on 14 December 2017.

+Since the game was launched, the developers have been working on new DLC's to expand to the games growing content.
+The most recent addition was the Iowa DLC, released on July 10, 2025.

+On October 27, 2025, SCS announced a map extension for British Columbia, a province of Canada, which, when released, will be the first time the game covers areas outside of the United States.